 How do you protect my home from dust created by sanding drywall?

-We put plastic up to seal off the room(s) from the rest of the house but it's a messy phase of drywall installation.
+We put plastic up to seal up the room(s) from the rest of the house but it's a messy phase of drywall installation.
 We use a shop vacuum to sweep up as much of the dust as we can.
 We aim to leave your house as clean as possible.

 If your drywall has been damaged by water, we can be out to give you an estimate within 24-48 hours and we can repair it within 72-96 hours.

-Closed cell insulation is more expensive than open cell or roll insulation but it is the most efficient insulation that you can buy, and you will save in the long run on heating and cooling costs.
+Closed cell insulation is more expensive than open cell or roll insulation but it is the most efficient insulation that that you can buy, and you will save in the long run on heating and cooling costs.
 Here are some additional benefits:

-- Closed cell spray foam insulation has an R value of 6.9/inch, which is nearly twice the R-value of any other insulation including open-cell foam.
+- Closed cell spray foam insulation has an R-value of 6.9/inch, which is nearly twice the R-value of any other insulation including open-cell foam.

 - It's impermeable to water which makes it best for crawl spaces and any wall assemblies below flood elevation.

 - At a thickness of greater than 2", its permeability rating drops below 1.0 making it a Class 2 vapor retarder.

 - It's air permeable, which not only seals framing cavities but eliminates the need for ventilation in certain attics and roof assemblies.